vmardiansyah/modified-simblock/README.md

-## This is a Modified SimBlock Simulator
+## Disclaimer
-This program is a modification of the SimBlock simulator, intended to show the mining process that occurs using the Proof-of-Work concept.
+This simulator program is a modification from the SimBlock simulator, intended to show the mining process that occurs using the Proof-of-Work concept.
 The Block creation in modified SimBlock is using a difficulty factor based on the number of leading-zero as the target hash.

 For example: